MisterE123/wormball-WIP-/readme.txt

 9) exit the editor mode
 10) type /minigamesettings wormball
 11) change the hub spawnpoint to be next to the signs.

+background music is available: it is in the sounds folder, and titled: wormball_bgm